gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 local files, etc.

 Source plugins fetch data from their source.
 E.g. the filesystem source plugin knows how to fetch data from the file system.
-The Wordpress plugin knows how to fetch data from the Wordpress API.
+The WordPress plugin knows how to fetch data from the WordPress API.

 Let's add [`gatsby-source-filesystem`](/packages/gatsby-source-filesystem/) and explore how it works.